jdat82/ionicv1-starter-tabs/README.md

 You will be prompt a few questions like your app name, bundle id and version.

 Then go in the generated project to start using it.
-I strongly recommend to read [README.md](template/README.md) in order to understand everything this starter kit has to offer.
+I strongly recommend to read the included [README](https://github.com/jdat82/jumpstart-ionicv1-tabs/blob/master/template/README.md) in order to understand everything this starter kit has to offer.
 It contains also a list of prerequisites for novices and explain how to start using it.